salman679/rococo-clone/README.md

-Here’s a professional and comprehensive `README.md` for your project:

----

 # 🚀 Rococo Clone – React.js + Tailwind CSS

 This project is a complete recreation of the [Rococo Live Website](https://rococo-melba-7a7746.netlify.app) using **React.js**, **Tailwind CSS**, and integrated with APIs provided in the `ALI.postman_collection.json` collection.